drmcknight/drmcknight.github.io/_posts/2018-09-10-number-one-rule.md

 Our candidates are often asked what their number one rule is.
 It's a good question that can lead to some interesting insights.
 I'm not sure if I'd be able to give a good answer on the spot though.
 Lucky for me, I'm not in an interview so I get to take all the time I want.

 My number one rule is "less, but better".
-I'm always chucking things out and pairing things down.
+I'm always chucking things out and pairing things down until all that is left is what truly adds value.
 It's a talent I learned from my stepdad and is essentially my favorite thing to do.